inntran/git-benchmark-testdata/Tzutuhil/lifter/Guy.markdown

 she paused to calculate and replied, "Forty-seven years -- and I find I mind it less and less."
 		-- Louise Andrews Kent
-Electricity is actually made up of extremely tiny particles, called electrons, that you cannot see with the naked eye unless you have been drinking.
+Electricity is actually ma up of extremely tiny particles, called electrons, that you cannot see with the naked eye unless you have been drinking.
 Electrons travel at the speed of light, which in most American homes is 110 volts per hour.
 This is very fast.
 In the time it has taken